cuhksam/emnlp2019.github.io/_pages/participants/hotels.md

 {% include toc icon="gears" %}

 The following hotels are recommended for participants of EMNLP-IJCNLP 2019.
 The information on this page is provided by China Travel Service (Hong Kong) Limited.
-For more information, send a mail to [emnlp-ijcnlp2019@hkcts.com](mailto:emnlp-ijcnlp2019@hkcts.com).

 <img src="/assets/images/hotels/china-traveling-service.png" align="center" witdh="517">

-Except for the first hotel (where a [booking link](https://www.booking.regalhotel.com/?rhotel=RAH&prgroup=emnlp2019&utm_source=cts&utm_medium=link&utm_campaign=rah_empirical_methods_in_nlp) is provided), the hotels can be booked by filling the provided [docx](../../downloads/hotel-booking-form.docx) or [pdf](../../downloads/hotel-booking-form.pdf) form.
-The form needs to be sent to the e-mail address above.
+For most hotels, a booking form is provided below that needs to be filled sent to [emnlp-ijcnlp2019@hkcts.com](mailto:emnlp-ijcnlp2019@hkcts.com).

+Some guestrooms in the [Rambler Garden Hotel](#8-rambler-garden-hotel-3) are reserved for student participants sharing the room so as to lower their accommodation costs.
+Please see the details and application procedures [here](../../downloads/student-accomodation-details.pdf).

 ## 1. Regal Airport Hotel (5*)